What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 Making Friends as a Transplant

-I am going to be honest: making friends in Hawaii can be hard, especially at first.
-There is a reality that some transplants do not want to acknowledge, which is that not everyone is thrilled when more mainlanders move to the islands.
-There is a long and complicated history behind that sentiment, and it deserves respect rather than defensiveness.
+I'm going to be honest.
+Making friends in Hawaii can be hard, especially at first.
+There's a reality some transplants don't want to acknowledge, which is that not everyone is thrilled when more mainlanders move to the islands.
+There's a long and complicated history behind that and it deserves respect rather than defensiveness.

 The cost of living crisis here is directly connected to mainland money flooding the housing market.
 Locals who have lived here for generations are being priced out of their own communities.
 When you move here, you become part of that dynamic whether you intend to or not.
 Acknowledging that openly and honestly goes a long way.

 That said, I have made some of the deepest, most genuine friendships of my life here.
 It just took time and effort.
 Joining your kids' school community is one of the fastest ways in.
 Volunteering for local organizations helps.
 Shopping at the same farmers market every week and actually talking to the vendors makes a difference.
-Showing up consistently and being a real part of the community rather than someone who is just here for the scenery matters.
+My friend Pua is a preschool teacher and we met because our kids were in the same class - that's the kind of connection that takes time to build but it lasts.

 Mom friends have been my lifeline.
-There is a strong network of moms here, both local and transplant, and once you find your people, the bonds are incredibly strong.
-Potlucks, beach days, hiking groups -- the social life revolves around being outdoors together, and that creates a different kind of connection than meeting for coffee at a chain restaurant on the mainland.
+Auntie Kalei across the street is a kumu hula and my kids go to her hula classes.
+Sis Lehua, the mom of one of the kids' hula friends, has become one of my closest friends.
+Once you find your people, the bonds are incredibly strong.
+Potlucks, beach days, hiking groups - the social life revolves around being outdoors together and that creates a different kind of connection than meeting for coffee at a chain restaurant on the mainland.

 Schools and Raising Kids in Hawaii

-Education is a complicated topic here.
+Education is complicated here.
 The public school system in Hawaii is a single statewide district, the only one of its kind in the country.
-Funding is a persistent challenge, and some schools struggle with outdated facilities and limited resources.
-That is the hard truth.
+Funding is a persistent challenge and some schools struggle with outdated facilities and limited resources.
+That's the hard truth.

-But here is the other side: there are some truly wonderful public schools, especially if you do your research and get involved.
-Charter schools offer interesting alternatives, and there are strong private school options if your budget allows.
-Punahou, Iolani, and other private schools have excellent reputations, but tuition is steep.
+The other side: there are some truly wonderful public schools, especially if you do your research and get involved.
+Charter schools offer interesting alternatives.
+There are strong private school options if your budget allows.
+Punahou, Iolani, and the others have excellent reputations but tuition is steep.

-What I love about raising kids here is the diversity.
-My children go to school with kids from Hawaiian, Japanese, Filipino, Chinese, Korean, Samoan, and mixed-heritage backgrounds.
-They do not see diversity as something unusual.
-It is simply their normal.
-They celebrate Lunar New Year, learn about Hawaiian history and culture firsthand, and participate in traditions that they would never have experienced on the mainland.
+What I love about raising my crew here is the diversity.
+They go to school with kids from Hawaiian, Japanese, Filipino, Chinese, Korean, Samoan, and mixed-heritage backgrounds.
+They don't see diversity as something unusual.
+It's simply their normal.
+They celebrate Lunar New Year, learn about Hawaiian history and culture firsthand, and participate in traditions they would never have experienced on the mainland.

 The outdoor lifestyle is phenomenal for kids.
-Mine have learned to swim in the ocean, identify tropical fish, hike volcanic ridges, and respect the power of nature.
+Mine have learned to swim in the ocean, identify reef fish, hike volcanic ridges, and respect the power of nature.
 They are tan, barefoot half the time, and far more comfortable outside than they ever would have been in our previous suburban life.
-There is no "staying inside because of weather" for months on end.
-They are outside year-round, and it shows in their health and happiness.
+There's no "staying inside because of weather" for months on end.
+They're outside year-round and it shows in their health and happiness.

-One thing to be aware of: the social dynamics at school can be tricky for transplant kids, especially in the beginning.
+One thing to know: the social dynamics at school can be tricky for transplant kids, especially in the beginning.
 Local kids have known each other since birth in many cases.
 Give your children time to find their footing, encourage them to be open and respectful, and it usually works itself out.

 Missing Mainland Things

 There are things I miss.
-I am not going to pretend otherwise.
+I'm not going to pretend otherwise.

 Target Runs

-We have Target here on Oahu, so that specific craving is partially satisfied.
-But the selection is different, and if you live on a neighbor island, your shopping options are significantly more limited.
-The casual "I will just run to Target, HomeGoods, and TJ Maxx" afternoon does not exist in the same way.
+We have Target on Oahu, so that specific craving is partially satisfied.
+Selection is different and if you live on a neighbor island, your shopping options are significantly more limited.
+The casual "I'll just run to Target, HomeGoods, and TJ Maxx" afternoon does not exist in the same way.

 Fast Shipping

 Amazon Prime two-day delivery is a fantasy here.
-Many items take a week or more to arrive, and some sellers will not ship to Hawaii at all.
+Many items take a week or more to arrive and some sellers won't ship to Hawaii at all.
 The words "excluding Alaska and Hawaii" will become the bane of your existence.
 You will learn to plan ahead for everything.
-Need a Halloween costume for your kid?
+Need a Halloween costume?
 Order it in August.

 Seasons

 I miss fall.
-I miss the crunch of leaves, apple picking, cozy sweaters, and the slow transition from summer to autumn.
+The crunch of leaves, apple picking, cozy sweaters, the slow transition from summer to autumn.
 Hawaii has two seasons: warm and slightly less warm.
-The temperature rarely drops below the mid-sixties, and while most people would call that a dream, there is something about the seasonal rhythm of the mainland that I genuinely miss.
+The temperature rarely drops below the mid-sixties and while most people would call that a dream, there's something about the seasonal rhythm of the mainland that I genuinely miss.
 Christmas without cold weather took some getting used to.
-We have adapted with our own traditions, but the first December here felt surreal.
+We've adapted with our own traditions but the first December here felt surreal.

 Family Proximity

 This is the hardest one.
 Being thousands of miles from family, separated by an ocean and a five-to-six-hour flight, is emotionally heavy.
-Grandparents cannot just pop over for a weekend.
-You miss holidays, birthdays, and spontaneous get-togethers.
-FaceTime helps, but it is not the same.
+Grandparents can't just pop over for a weekend.
+You miss holidays, birthdays, spontaneous get-togethers.
+FaceTime helps but it isn't the same.
 If you have aging parents, this distance weighs on you in ways you might not anticipate.

 What You Gain